Susan Hayden

 In 2015, she received the Bruria Finkel/Artist in the Community Volunteerism Award from the Santa Monica Arts Foundation, for her “significant contributions to the energetic discourse within Santa Monica’s arts community.”

 Hayden is also a playwright.
-Her work has been produced at The MET Theatre, Padua Playwrights Festival, Mark Taper Forum’s Other Voices, Lost Studio, South Coast Repertory's Nexus Project, Ensemble Studio Theatre's WinterFest, The California Studies Council, and Café Plays at the Ruskin.
+Her work has been produced at The MET Theatre, Padua Playwrights’ Festival, Mark Taper Forum’s Other Voices, The Lost Studio, South Coast Repertory's Nexus Project, Ensemble Studio Theatre's WinterFest, The California Studies Council, and Café Plays at the Ruskin.

 She is the proud mother of singer-songwriter Mason Summit, who performs with Irene Greene in the Americana duo, The Prickly Pair.
 She lives in Santa Monica with her husband, music journalist Steve Hochman.